jackie-ho/car-repository/resources/01-user-interface/views-102-lesson/readme.md

 Now that you have a reference to your specific views, you can change the views to your liking!

-> Check: Describe how to retrieve a view from an activity.

 ## Demo: Changing view properties in Java (10 minutes)